The influence of AGN feedback on star formation in red spiral galaxies: Data and sample selection

 \subsection{{\it Chandra} and {\it XMM-Newton} X-ray data}

 Publicly available X-ray data from the {\it Chandra X-ray Observatory} Source Catalog Release 2 Series \citep[https://doi.org/10.25574/csc2;][]{Evans2024} and the {\it XMM-Newton} X-ray space telescope archive were matched to galaxy positions using a 2\arcsec search radius.
 When multiple matches were found, the closest match in position was used.
 Luminosities were calculated from fluxes in the 0.1–10 keV ({\it Chandra}) and 0.2–12 keV ({\it XMM-Newton}) bands using $L_X = 4\pi D_L^2 F (1+z)^{\gamma - 2}$, where $D_L$ is the luminosity distance, $F$ is the observed flux, $z$ is the redshift, and $\gamma = 1.7$ \citep[based on][]{Lehmer2016,Birchall2022}.
-When a galaxy was matched in both the {\it Chandra} and {\it XMM-Newton} catalogs, the flux measurement with the smallest uncertainty was retained.
-Matching our sample to X-ray data yielded the detection of 23 (7.1\%) red spirals and 25 (9.2\%) blue spirals.
+When a galaxy was matched in both {\it Chandra} and {\it XMM-Newton} catalogs, the flux measurement with the smallest uncertainty was retained.
+This occurred for 12 out of 45 galaxies, with a difference in flux exceeding $3\sigma$ for two of the 12 galaxies ($10.2\sigma$ and $5.7\sigma$, see Appendix A, Figure~\ref{fig:A1}).